m3t4f1v3/ebbvn/script.md

 Esli changes into ed/Erika/Erika_mei_1.png

-narrator: ...oh yeah.
+Narrator: ...oh yeah.
 You literally did look like Erika.

 Esli: Dawg I literally have a portrait of you in my room.
 Why would Erika have that?